USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

 General
 ^^^^^^^

-The project folder for using the tool should contain and "inputs" folder containing necessary input files and a "project_code" folder containing the Python modules.
+The project folder for using the tool should contain an "inputs" folder containing necessary input files, an "aeo" folder containing AEO fuel price information, and a "project_code" folder containing the Python modules.
 Optionally, a virtual environment folder may be desirable.
 The tool will create an "outputs" folder within the project folder into which all run results will be saved.

 The tool first reads inputs and input files, then calculates appropriate technology costs, operating costs and emission costs.
 Once complete, these are brought together